-The main building blocks of the DATS model are defined as “entities”, and for convenience purposes they may be compared to “sections” of information in a flat documentation.
-Each entity has a number of properties that are instantiated either as other entities or as direct entries for documentation that may be structured (e.g., integer, date, URI) or unstructured (string, or free text entries).
+The main building blocks of the DATS model are defined as “entities”, which and for convenience purposes, may be compared to the different “sections” of information in a flat document.
+Each entity has a number of properties that are instantiated either as other entities or as direct entries.
+For the latter, information may may be structured (e.g., integer, date, URI) or unstructured (string, or free text entries).

-1.3.
+1.1.
 What is the dataset about?¶

-1.4.
+1.2.
 Why was the data produced?¶

 As a Dataset property, the “description” is a textual narrative that typically indicates the dataset’s purpose and why it was produced.